pkimes/spliceclust/README.md

 log expression is shown in color.

-In addition to the boxes, the plot contains arrows which correspond to a splicing events with sufficient support in the data (e.g. at least 5 samples each with at least 5 reads spanning the splice junction).
-The arrows are colored such that darker arrows were present in a higher proportion of the 177 samples.
+In addition to the boxes, the plot contains arrows which correspond to a splicing events with sufficient support in the data (e.g. at least 8 samples, each with at least 5 reads spanning the splice junction).
+The arrows are colored such that darker arrows were present in a higher proportion of the 177 samples (scale shown on right).

 The SpliceGraHM name is in reference to the fact that after removing the spacing between each exon the plot simply reduces to a __standard heatmap__ of expression along a single gene.
 The corresponding